stolostron/hypershift-addon-operator/docs/discovering_hostedclusters.md

 Clusters in this topology:

 - ACM cluster as a hub cluster
-- One ore more MCE clusters as managed clusters
+- One or more MCE hosting clusters as managed clusters (Having ACM on these clusters it not supported)

 <img width="532" alt="image" src="https://github.com/rokej/hypershift-addon-operator/assets/41969005/55b83d78-7172-4434-bef5-9deec75c23f5">